Patient Care Technician Salary: How Much Do They Make, Responsibilities, & More

 As the names imply, medical assistants and patient care technicians are both medical professions.
 There are key differences between the two, however, that may make one a better fit for you.
 Both jobs require compassion, critical thinking, and a desire to help others.

-Medical assistants focus on both the medical care of patients and administrative tasks.
-They often are responsible for checking vital signs, giving certain injections, scheduling appointments, billing insurance, and more.
+A medical assistant is someone that focuses on both the medical care of patients and administrative tasks.
+They are often responsible for checking vital signs, giving certain injections, scheduling appointments, billing insurance, and more.

 Patient care technicians help with the day-to-day, basic care of patients, making sure their hygiene, nutrition, and social needs are met.